The State Of Play, Decade By Decade.

 I dreamed of a life travelling, so manual cameras that did not need batteries were still on my mind, the Nikon FM2 a favourite, but I stuck to plastic fantastic EOS.

-Film brands were slowly offering slightly faster options like Velvia 100 (50 was the original), but mono films were losing their mojo a little with reduced silver content and mono processed through colour print soup was popular (XP2 and the like).
+Film brands were slowly offering slightly faster options like Velvia 100 (from the 50 original), but mono films were losing their mojo a little with reduced silver content and mono processed through colour print soup was convenient and popular (XP2 and the like).

 The first serious digital cameras were emerging, but cost a house for sub-par performance.